- See a full list of publications

 BA (Zwolle), MA (Nijmegen / Lancaster), PhD (Hull)

 Henrice Altink is Professor in Modern History and Co-Director of the Interdisciplinary Global Development Centre (IGDC).
 She joined the department in 2004.
-Henrice has been actively involved with the Society for Caribbean Studies (SCS) for many years and is currently an executive member of the Social History Society and deputy editor of Women’s History Review.
+Henrice has been actively involved with the Society for Caribbean Studies (SCS) and the Social History Society for many years and served as deputy editor of Women’s History Review.
 Henrice’s main research focuses on social inequalities in the Caribbean.
-She has worked extensively on gender during slavery and in the post-emancipation period and her more recent work focusses on race during the decolonisation period.
+She has worked extensively on gender during slavery and in the post-emancipation period.

 Her second book Destined for a Life of Service: Defining African Jamaican Womanhood, 1865-1938 also explores race's intersection with gender.
 Drawing upon a wide range of primary materials, including court testimonies, folk tales, and oral history, it looks at the lives of the second-generation of African-Jamaican women born in freedom, in particular their engagement with messages about marriage, motherhood, sexuality, work and citizenship.

-Supported by a British Academy grant, her most recent book Public Secrets: Race and Colour in colonial and independent Jamaica (forthcoming, Liverpool University Press) looks at racial discrimination in Jamaica in the era of decolonisation (1918-1980).
+Supported by a British Academy grant, her most recent book Public Secrets: Race and Colour in colonial and independent Jamaica (2019) looks at racial discrimination in Jamaica in the era of decolonisation (1918-1980).
 It not only maps the various forms of race and colour discrimination but also how race was talked about and the role that African Jamaicans themselves played in upholding hierarchies of race and colour.
 And it includes a chapter that assess the role of race and colour in present-day Jamaica and sets out some suggestions to create a more equal and just society.
-She has also published several articles on racial discrimination in Jamaica.